-Before visiting I had read online what to expect at Grand Staircase Escalante National Monument and I had high hopes.
+Before visiting I had high hopes for Grand Staircase Escalante National Monument after researching the area.

 We decided to detour through Escalante to try a few of the highly-rated hikes.
 Even with high expectations, the area’s beauty impressed me.
-Grand Staircase Escalante was a pleasant surprise.
+Grand Staircase Escalante definitely lives up to the hype.

 Table of Contents